 However, we can see that the economy has been much more stable in the last decades.
 There has not been any depression since the Great Depression.
 And recessions have been much better since then!

 One thing a government can do is introduce tax cuts to promote spending.
 However, the government cannot do that all the time.
 Otherwise, the government would run out of money.

 Another thing that the government can do is increase spending.
 It could spark some economic growth.
 But of course, it would have to be very significant spending.
 And they have to be careful not to ruin the government’s economy.

 One of the strongest and most used tools of government is interest rate management.

 If the interest rates are already very low, a central bank could resort to Quantitative Easing (QE).
 It sounds complicated.
-But it is actually a fairly straightforward technique.
+But it is a fairly straightforward technique.
 But it is unconventional.

 The second problem is that even though banks will receive cash, Central Banks cannot force them into spending it.
 Also, if nobody wants new loans, central banks cannot force them either.
 So, QE may have much weaker effects than expected.
-It could simply enrich the banks.
+It could merely enrich the banks.

 So, while QE could prevent or slow down a recession, it is also a dangerous tool.

 No!
 Nobody can predict a recession.
 Some people have been lucky in predicting some recessions.
 However, for every person that predicts it correctly, thousands mispredict it.